peakyDicers/cd-point/README.md

 # CDP (CD point)

-CDP is a command line tool to easily cd up to the nearest 'point'.
+CDP is a command line tool that allows you to easily set checkpoints as you traverse down a branch in a directory tree.
+There are two preset
-There are two preset points. `/` and `~`.
+checkpoints: `/` and `~`.
 You can set other points by creating a .cdp file in any directory.

 Example: